What do I do if my card doesn't work?

 Lanyards and card holders can be purchased from the Student Union shop if you wish to wear your card in this way.

-If your library card is cracked, a part of it is broken off or the printed layers are peeling away, please contact the Library Issue Desk via email@example.com in order to obtain a replacement card.
+If your library card is cracked, a part of it is broken off or the printed layers are peeling away, please contact the Reader Services Desk via email@example.com in order to obtain a replacement card.
 A free replacement will be provided in exchange for a broken or damaged card.

-Issue Desk staff may refer you to professional service colleagues in Accommodation, the STV Reception or Access Control for advice where cards function on Library systems (such as Issue Desk card scanners and Self-Issue machines) but do not provide the expected access to facilities.
+Library staff may refer you to professional service colleagues in Accommodation, the STV Reception or Access Control for advice where cards function on Library systems (such as Library card scanners and Self-Issue machines) but do not provide the expected access to facilities.